wsalis/BotEuchre/README.md

 was selected as the final checkpoint and frozen after the branch evaluation cycle.
 Its priorities are disciplined bidding, lower euchre exposure, and protecting a lead.

-In my testing and my own personal opinion, Ironclad is probably the strongest AI bot in the game.
-It generally comes out on top on win rate and net points.

 See [README_IRONCLAD.md](README_IRONCLAD.md) for profile notes, checkpoint fingerprint, and provenance summary.